Security-Onion-Solutions/securityonion-docs/suricata.rst

 Conditional PCAP
 ~~~~~~~~~~~~~~~~

-If you switch to Suricata PCAP, it will write all traffic to PCAP by default.
+If you switch to Suricata PCAP, it will write all network traffic to PCAP by default.
 If you would like to limit Suricata to only writing PCAP when certain conditions are met, you can go to :ref:`administration` --> Configuration --> Suricata -> pcap -> conditional and change it to to either ``alerts`` or ``tag``:

 - all: Capture all packets seen by Suricata (default).
 - alerts: Capture only packets associated with a NIDS alert.